Enedis-OSS/tic4eebus/CONTRIBUTING.en.md

 Project dependencies are listed in the go.mod file.
 The go.sum file, on the other hand, contains the cryptographic checksums of the content of specific module versions, including both direct and indirect dependencies.

-To see modules really "used" by the application use the following command :
+To see modules really "used" by the application, use the following command :
    ```
    go list -m all
    ```